 The AFM Conference Series will take place Friday Nov.
-8 – Tuesday Nov.
-12, from 9:15am – 12:45pm daily and will include Conferences on Finance, Pitching, Production, Marketing and Distribution.
+6 – Tuesday Nov.
+10 and will include Conferences on Finance, China, Pitching, Production, Festivals and Distribution.
 From treatment to screen, it’s all covered!

 Fairmont Hotel, Starlight Ballroom - 101 Wilshire Blvd., Santa Monica

-Leading CEOs, filmmakers, financiers and executives converge to explore the state of independent film financing, emerging trends, where the money is and what the future holds.
+Leading CEOs, filmmakers, financiers and studio executives converge to explore the state of independent film financing, emerging trends, where the money is, new opportunities and incentives, and what the future holds.

-A good pitch can get a bad film made and a bad pitch can leave a terrific project languishing on the shelf.
-Pitching is part art (it’s creative), part science (it needs to follow a tight script) and part salesmanship.
+A good pitch can get a bad film made while a bad pitch can leave a terrific project languishing on the shelf.
+Pitching is part art (it’s creative), part science (it needs to follow a tight script) and part sales (you have to wow them).
 Conference attendees will first learn the essential rules and tools of pitching from the experts.
 Then, volunteers selected in advance (you?) will pitch to a panel of Hollywood decision makers.
 They will give unvarnished feedback on each pitch - explaining what worked, what didn't - and why.

 To be considered to pitch on stage, you will need to submit a 2-minute video pitch.
 For details on how to submit your pitch, read AFM Pitch Conference Guide To Creating An Effective Video Pitch.